AbbyKloss/BeeBot/README.md

 ## Recent Edits
 (8/5/2021)
 - added a reminder for Fate/Grand Order so people don't forget to log in
+- <fgoTimeUp to know how far away the daily reset is

 (7/15/2021)
 - Added Autosend (feliz jueves)